GSA/ficam-federation/_maintain/00_index.md

 collection: maintain
 ---

+- Audience: Program Manager
+- What are the high level steps to maintain the federation environment.

 <i class="fa fa-check-square-o"></i> **Periodically review your selected Identity Providers**.
 As previously mentioned,
 Identity Providers must consistently meet the requirements for specific credential types in order to maintain their certification.
 An agency should periodically review the list of